-The headphones come with a USB-C charging cable that plugs into the socket on the charging case.
-It’s quite a short cable, which can be a pain when your power sockets are close to the floor but any other USB-C cable should work just as well.
+For charging up, the headphones come with a USB-C cable that plugs into the socket on the charging case.
+But it's not ideal – it’s very short, which can be a pain when your power sockets are close to the floor.
+Thankfully, any other USB-C cable should work just as well.

 How to set up the Sony WF-1000XM3 app

 Once you’re connected via Bluetooth, the headphones are ready to go.
-However, if you want to access all their features and functionality, you’ll need to download the Sony Headphones Connect app for iOS and Android.
+However, if you want to access all their features and functionality, you’ll need to download the Sony Headphones Connect app – here it is on iOS, and here on Android.

 Through the app, you can access the built-in equaliser if you want to tweak their sound, enable Adaptive Sound and Ambient Sound features and even set the headphones up to play music encoded in the Sony 360 Reality Audio format.
 You can also prioritise connection quality over sound quality should you suffer any Bluetooth dropouts.

-How to boost battery life for the Sony WF-1000XM3s
+How to boost battery life for the Sony WF-1000XM3

-Take Sony’s DSEE HX sound processor, which can be switched on or off via the Headphones Connect app.
-We think the WF-1000XM3s sound at their best and most detailed with this turned on, but the trade-off is that battery life is reduced to around three hours if you use this with the noise-cancelling and Ambient Sound features both enabled.
-Turn the DSEE HX processing off and you should get closer to the six hours that Sony claims.
+Take Sony’s DSEE HX sound processor, which makes the WF-1000XM3 sound more detailed.
+The trade off?
+It reduces battery life to around three hours with it, noise cancelling and Ambient Sound all enabled.
+But turn DSEE HX processing off (you do so using the Headphones Connect app) and you should get closer to the six hours that Sony claims.

-How to check the battery on the Sony WF-1000XM3s
+How to check the battery on the Sony WF-1000XM3

 Fire up the Headphones Connect app, look in the top right corner and you’ll see the remaining battery life for both left and right earbuds.
 You can also see how much juice is left in the carry case and whether or not you’ve enough to keep the headphones charging while you’re on the move.

-Every time you use the earbuds, the voice guidance tells you the percentage of charge left, which also helps you keep tabs on battery life.
+Every time you start using the earbuds, the voice guidance will also tell you the percentage of charge left.

 Depending on your smartphone, you might also be able to see a battery indicator on your home screen when the headphones are in use.
 On an iPhone, the battery icon will indicate 100-70%, 70-50%, 50-20%, and less than 20%.
 On an Android handset, the battery icon will change to indicate that 100%, 70%, 50% or 20% power is remaining.